-Be sun smart by protecting your skin with a well-formulated sunscreen that offers UVA and UVB protection.
-Most people don’t realize it, but UVA rays are actually more common than UVB, so be sure to choose a broad-spectrum sunscreen.
+Be sun smart by protecting your summer night skin care routine with a well-formulated sunscreen that offers UVA and UVB protection.
+Most people don’t realize it, but UVA rays are actually more common than UVB so be sure to choose a broad-spectrum sunscreen.
 Look for one with SPF 30 or higher that is labeled broad spectrum in order to protect yourself from harmful rays.

-Sunscreen should also have an active ingredient of zinc oxide or titanium dioxide as these ingredients will reflect both UVA and UVB rays away from your skin.
-As far as application goes, make sure you apply generously (1 oz) 20 minutes before going outside so that you get full coverage, and wait at least 20 minutes after applying before going back out into direct sunlight.
+Sunscreen should also have an active ingredient of zinc oxide or titanium dioxide as these ingredients will reflect both UVA and UVB rays away from your take care of oily skin in summer naturally.
+As far as application goes, make sure you apply generously 20 minutes before going outside so that you get full coverage, and wait at least 20 minutes after applying before going back out into direct sunlight.

 Moisturize after Bathing

 Excessive bathing can strip skin of its natural oils and make it dry out.
 Instead, wait at least 20 minutes after showering before applying any lotion or moisturizer.

 Also, look for ingredients like glycerin (which attracts moisture), cocoa butter (which can reduce irritation), olive oil (to help repair damaged skin), peppermint oil (to soothe itching), or shea butter (for smooth skin).

 Sure, there are plenty of other ways to care for your skin in summer but sunscreen should be your first line of defense against wrinkles and premature aging.
 Wear sunscreen every day.
 Because Sunscreen is one of the easiest ways to prevent skin cancer not just from sunburns but also long-term.